Xakkusu/p4-build-your-dream/README.md

 </details>

 ### Form Testing
+All forms have been successfully tested if it would submit with missing or wrong data input.
+Moreover, the [Django AllAuth](https://docs.allauth.org/en/latest/) library made this very easy for all sign-in, sign-up and logout related content.

 ### Links Testing
 - All internal links are working and redirecting the user to the pages they are meant to redirect them to.